 Protein transition: towards a sustainable future

-We will talk about current and future protein sources, breeding technology to improve protein yield, cultivation and soil quality, protein extraction technology, technical and sensory functionality of plant and alternative proteins and product development for plant-based foods and consumer behaviour.
+We will talk about current and future protein sources, breeding technology to improve protein yield, cultivation and soil quality, protein extraction technology, technical and sensory functionality of plant and alternative proteins, health aspects, product development for plant-based foods and consumer behaviour.

 Propaedeutic certificate and at least 40 credits from the 2nd year.

 The minor lasts 20 weeks with a study load of 40 hours per week.
 A variety of lectures, workshops, excursions and other activities will be organised to offer inspiration regarding various aspects of the protein transition.
 We expect students to attend all sessions and actively participate.
 Working together with other students and lectures yields the best results and learning experience.